carryTatum/GETER/README.md

 # GETER

-# This repository contains the source code, implementation details, and usage instructions for the Geter model.
+This repository contains the source code, implementation details, and usage instructions for the GETER.